Indeed, the buck is back for our three today on the EIB Open Line Friday.

 Yeah, I think Lenny's from Brooklyn.

-Uh so that's what's going on on the sort of celebrity side of things.
+So that's what's going on on the sort of celebrity side of things.

-I do remember being in DC when Obama uh won back in what was it, 2009, and there were a lot of big parties with a lot of famous people.
+And there were a lot of big parties with a lot of famous people.

 That happened.

-You may think that the country is finishing its radical transformation, but there will be some big parties with some really fancy famous people.
+You may think that the country is finishing its radical transformation, but there will be some big parties with some really fancy, famous people.

 So we got that going for us, which is nice.

-They also have the uh speakers.
+They also have the speakers.

-They're gonna get up there, Political statements.
+They're going to get up there, political statements.

 I'm so brave.

-Let me let me yell something to a crowded uh room full of people, all of whom will agree with me and cheer, maybe some of whom will cry, because I'm such a hero.
+Let me yell something to a crowded room full of people, all of whom will agree with me and cheer.

 I'm so brave.